Silver medalists only survivors of Transylvania Olympics - The Beaverton

 “The gold medalists must be sleeping off their post-celebration hangovers, and the bronze babies no doubt slunk home in shame,” said Canadian cyclist Leon Piper.
 “At least we showed up to represent our nations.”

-The Olympics, held on the grounds of historic Castle Nosferatu, included both traditional events and regional like garlic dodging and rhythmic cape twirling. athletes largely dominated the latter, but the Romanians were let down in aquatics after they all refused to cross the water.
+The Olympics, held on the grounds of historic Castle Nosferatu, included both traditional events and regional like garlic dodging and rhythmic cape twirling.
+Local athletes largely dominated the latter, but the Romanians were let down in aquatics after they all refused to cross the water.

-American silver medalist Chelsea Simon was impressed by the strict rules “This medal means a lot to me,” said Simon.
+American silver medalist Chelsea Simon was impressed by the strict rules.
+“This medal means a lot to me,” said Simon.
 “Some competitions don’t take the prospect of doping seriously, but the Transylvanians ran countless tests to screen out cheaters.”

 “The volunteers were also very safety-conscious.
-They kept suggesting I lock my silver medal in the hotel safe so it couldn’t be stolen.
+They kept suggesting I lock my silver medal in the hotel safe so couldn’t be stolen.
 I couldn’t resist wearing it, but I’m glad everyone was looking out for me.”

 Over a thousand athletes were invited from around the world to compete, several hundred of which are now missing under mysterious circumstances.
 Some of those still available to the media had mixed views of the competition.